Akala (rapper): Early life and education

-Daley was born in Crawley, West Sussex, in 1983 to a Scottish mother and Jamaican father who separated before he was born, and grew up with his mother in Kentish Town, north London.
+Daley was born in Crawley, in 1983 to a Scottish mother and Jamaican father who separated before he was born, and grew up with his mother in Kentish Town.
 He has recalled the day he realised that his mother was white, and was embarrassed by her whiteness.
 His mother had educated him about black history and introduced him to radical black thinkers, yet there would always remain a racial dimension to those relationships.
 Daley's older sister is rapper Ms. Dynamite.

 His stepfather was a stage manager at the Hackney Empire theatre, and he often visited it before his teens.
 His mother enrolled him in a pan-African Saturday school, about which he states "I benefited massively from a specifically black community-led self-education tradition that we don't talk about very much because it doesn't fit with the image [of black families]".
 When accepting honorary degrees, he thanked "the entire Caribbean pan-African community that helped me through school and encouraged an intellectual curiosity and self development from a very young age."

 At age six, Daley's state primary school put him in a special needs group for pupils with learning difficulties and English as a second language.
 He attended Acland Burghley School for secondary education.
 Daley saw a friend attacked with a meat cleaver to the skull when he was 12, and carried a knife himself for a period.
 He went on to achieve ten GCSEs and took maths a year early.
 He has said he "was in the top 1 per cent of GCSEs in the country.
 [I] got 100 per cent in [my] English exam."
 As a teenager, Daley focused on football, being on the schoolboy books of both West Ham United and AFC Wimbledon, and dropped out of college.
 He is a fan of Arsenal.
 Daley did not attend university, but has said he often envies those who do.

 Daley has two honorary degrees in recognition of his educational work.
 On 23 June 2018, he received an honorary doctorate from Oxford Brookes University as a Doctor of Art.
 On 31 July 2018, he received an honorary degree from Brighton University.